Parent and Family Engagement

 Title I recognizes the vital role that parents, guardians and community play in the education of their children.
 Decades of research have confirmed that students with involved parents are more likely to succeed in school.
 The Title I office has developed a comprehensive parent and family engagement program.

 Parental and Family Engagement is the key to academic achievement and the state has developed a parent involvement policy.
-Washoe County School District also has a parent involvement policy.
+Washoe County School District also has a parent and family engagement policy.
 Title I utilizes its parent involvement funding to assist and support all of our 43 Title I sites in the following areas.

 - Parent-School Partnerships- Title I personnel provide coordination, technical assistance and other support necessary to assist participating schools in developing effective parent- school partnerships in order to support children's education at home.